this-is-emma/acs1120-project/ReadMe.md

 # Nemo Asks.

+Welcome to the __Nemo Asks__ repository!
+Nemo is a little bot with existential questions.

-Welcome to the Nemo Asks repository!
-This application generates random tweets based on a given set of input data.
-It utilizes natural language processing techniques such as Markov Chains to create original content.
+This application explores __natural language processing__ techniques such as 2nd order Markov Chains to generate content, in this case __questions__🧐.
+The corpus used to generate the questions is [The book of questions](https://hellomalavika.com/wp-content/uploads/2017/09/ef922-thebookofquestions.pdf) which, as the authors describe it, is a book containing __"...questions about you, your values, your beliefs, and your life. (...)
+These questions can be an avenue for individual growth, a tool for deepening relationships, a quick way to get to know a stranger, or merely a pleasant amusement."__

 Please feel free to visit the [Nemo asks website](https://its-99-questions.onrender.com/)!
 She is still learning to form intelligible questions; sometimes her thougths dont make any sens but sometimes it actually does!
 When it happens, tweet it for posterity 🥳